groupvine/gv-doc/membership/importing.md

 |beth.blueberry@example.com   | Montecito  |            | black          |
 |quiet.quinn@example.com      | Toronto    | Hockey     | red            |

-You can now include these variables in your email surrounded by
+You can now include these attribute names in your email surrounded by
 ```{% raw %} {{ {% endraw %} ... {% raw %} }} {% endraw %}```,
 such as: